djalbat/reaction/README.md

 - React classes
 - React components
 - React components defined as functions
-- Component state
 - References
 - Contexts
 - Mounting and unmounting

 Contexts are handled differently, and more simply.
 React elements cam only pass down a context to child elements, and those child elements can only receive a context, in its entirety.
 There is no need to define any property types.

+## Things that are deliberately not supported

+- State
-Of the component lifecycle, only mounting and unmounting are supported.
+- Of the component lifecycle, all methods except mounting and unmounting.

 ## Roadmap

-- Make further small changes, aside from the changes to contexts already made,
-- then add an implementation of Redux, possibly,
+- Add an implementation of Redux, possibly,
 - and then look at Falcor.

 ## Contact